Skip to content

 Streitishvarf

 Streitishvarf is a great outdoor area, suitable for the whole family.
 A beautiful, short hiking trail offers a brilliant insight to the geological history of Austurland, especially the dikes that are characteristic for the area.
 Although the hiking trail is short, it is a great place to stop for a few hours; to play and enjoy the nature.
-A lighthouse was first built at Streitishvarf in 1922 and it operated until 1958, when it was removed due to the building of a new lighthouse in Breiðdalsvík.
-The Streitisviti lighthouse operating today was built in 1984.
+A lighthouse was first built at Streitishvarf in 1922 and it operated until 1958, when it was removed due to the building of a new lighthouse in Breiðdalsvík. the Streitisviti lighthouse operating today was built in 1984.

 Beljandi